FlatStdlib/Stdlib/doc/libraries.md

 </td></tr>
 </table>

-## Public Uploads
+## Library Release

-To upload a lib, You must request a PR with documentation
+You must request a PR with your library and documentation in ``external_pkgs/``

+## Library Requirement:
+- Binary or Source Code
+- Documentation/Examples
+- Bug Free (UB, BOF etc)
+- Makefile for setups